 Method 1.
 Find an Email Address with Email Finding Tools

-I’ll start with the fastest method, and that’s to use an email-finding tool.
+I’ll start with the fastest method: use an email-finding tool.
 Unless your lead has decided to hide out in Antarctica during the winter season, these tools will likely help you track down their last known email address.

 The downside?
 Email finders aren’t free – but you can always use a free trial (Findymail, for example, offers 10 free credits) to see if the tool is practical enough to be added to your prospecting stack.